History & Preservation

 LEAD CORPORATE SUPPORTER

-The Gritti Palace, a Luxury Collection Hotel, Venice (Senate Door)
+The Gritti Palace, a Luxury Collection Hotel, Venice (Door to the Senate)

 LEAD FUNDERS

-Karin McKinnell Leidel and Peter Leidel (Council of Ten Door)
+Karin McKinnell Leidel and Peter Leidel (Door to the Council of Ten)

 BENEFACTORS